 Born and raised in Milwaukee, Lt.
-Gov. Barnes is the son of a public-school teacher and a United Auto Workers member, to whom he credits much of his success.
-He grew up attending Milwaukee Public Schools and graduated from John Marshall High School in 2003.
+Gov. Barnes is the son of a public-school teacher and a manufacturing assembly line worker—both union members to whom he credits with shaping his worldview.
+A proud product of Milwaukee Public Schools, he graduated from John Marshall High School in 2003.

 Lt.
-Gov. Barnes attended Alabama A&M University.
-After his time there, he worked for various political campaigns and in the city of Milwaukee mayor's office, eventually becoming an organizer for Milwaukee Inner City Congregations Allied for Hope, a Milwaukee-based interfaith coalition that advocates social justice.
+Gov. Barnes is a graduate of Alabama A&M University.
+After college, he worked for various political campaigns and in the city of Milwaukee mayor's office, and then as an organizer for Milwaukee Inner-City Congregations Allied for Hope, a Milwaukee-based interfaith coalition that advocates for social justice.